F2BEAR/curlier/README.md

 curl -X GET "https://jsonplaceholder.typicode.com/users"
 ```

-You can combine this with whatever you want; for example, you can use `jq` to parse the json response from `jsonplaceholder`.
+You can combine this with other tools like `jq` to parse the JSON response:

 ```bash
 #!/bin/bash